HighLord/password-generator/README.md

 # Password-generator

-Chrome has "suggess password" when you need to create a password on a password field.
+Chrome has "suggest password" when you need to create a password on a password field.
 Strong secured passwords which then automatically becomes unsecured once again because chrome stores that password on your google account and in your browser.

 ## Description